Follow these steps to protect your child from injury.

 - After you use a medicine, make sure to always relock the safety cap.

 - Put the poison control number (1-800-222-1222) on or near every home telephone, and save it in your cell phone.
-The line is open 24 hours a day, 7 days a week.
+Poison control is always open.

 Get more tips to protect your child from poisoning.